 If you have a story or example to share, email email@example.com or tweet @PPGBuffalo and @Buffalo_Commons.

-Note: many of our previously scheduled Buffalo Commons capacity-building workshops will be held in the weeks ahead in a virtual format.
+For the foreseeable future, our Buffalo Commons capacity-building workshops will be held in a virtual format.

 SUBMIT YOUR COVID-19 CRISIS RESEARCH REQUEST